Uttam Kumar: Superstardom and expansion (1960–1975)

 Kumar gave another iconic performance in Chowringhee in 1968, which was based on the 1962 novel of the same name by Sankar.
 Opined as "The film defining Uttam Kumar's charisma mostly", Chowringhee is ranked among Film Companion's list of 10 Best Performances of Uttam Kumar.
 Besides, he played an undercover cop in the action thriller Kokhono Megh and an industrialist in Tin Adhyay, both of which emerged as one of the highest grossers that year.
 Kumar also did a cameo as Mir Jumla II in the historical film Garh Nasimpur.
 In 1969, Kumar appeared in several successful films including Shuk Sari, Sabarmati and Chirodiner, but the mostly notable was Aparichita, an adaptation of Fydoor Dostoevsky's famous novel The Idiot.
 His success flowed with several masala films, such as Mon Niye, Rajkumari, Manjari Opera and Duti Mon in 1970.
 After these, Kumar appeared in Kalankita Nayak and Nishi Padma, where the latter was the highest-grossing film of the year.
 The Film Companion critic Shantanu Ray Chaudhuri considered Nishi Padma as "the definitive Uttam Kumar performance after Nayak".
 At the same time, he delivered another hit in Bilambita Loy, an adaptation of the 1954 version of A Star Is Born.
-In 1971, Kumar appeared in the blockbusters Dhanyee Meye, Nabaraag and Chhadmabeshi, and also enjoyed critical acclaim with Jiban Jigyasa and Ekhane Pinjar, whereas he earned his fifth BFJA Best Actor Award for the latter.
+In 1971, Kumar appeared in the blockbusters Jay Jayanti, Dhanyee Meye, Nabaraag and Chhadmabeshi, and also enjoyed critical acclaim with Jiban Jigyasa and Ekhane Pinjar, whereas he earned his fifth BFJA Best Actor Award for the latter.

 In 1972, Kumar played another negatively unconventional role in Salil Dutta's action drama Stree, co-starring Soumitra Chatterjee and Arati Bhattacharya.
 His portrayal of a morally degenerated landlord in the film earned him his sixth BFJA Best Actor Award.
 He got further recognition in the role of a journalist alongside Aparna Sen in the political romance Mem Saheb.
 Other releases that year, the action films like Andha Atit and Chhinnapatra were average fares, but Alo Amar Alo and Har Mana Har were highly successful, reimagining his on-screen partnership with Suchitra Sen. Kumar's first release in 1973 was his own directorial Bon Palashir Padaboli, an action drama which also emerged as the highest grossing Bengali film of 1973.
 Based on Ramapada Chowdhury's novel of the same name, the film was cited by Kumar as his "dream project".
 He also had two hits that year, Roudro Chhaya and Sonar Khancha, and received praise for his performance in Ajoy Kar's psychological horror film Kayahiner Kahini, which attracted considerable attention from the media due to Kumar's dual role portrayal.
 Although the film did not do well commercially, it gained cult status in later years and is considered one of Kar's best works ever.